adithyay328/MathIAWork/README.md

 # MathIAWork
-The code and auxiliary materials for my math IA
+The code and auxiliary materials for my IB HL2 Applications and Analysis IA